Understanding Making Tax Digital for Corporation Tax

 MTD rules for Corporation Tax will require incorporated businesses to keep digital records and submit returns online via HMRC-recognised software.

-As with MTD for Income Tax Self Assessment (ITSA), businesses will be expected to send regular quarterly updates to HMRC using digital records stored in MTD-compatible software.
+As with Making Tax Digital For Income Tax, businesses will be expected to send regular quarterly updates to HMRC using digital records stored in MTD-compatible software.
 The software can then be used to make any adjustments, claim reliefs, and finalise the company corporation tax liability.
 This replaces the CT600 return form and accounts and computations in iXBRL.

 You’ll also be able to view an estimate of your tax liability throughout the year, which can help significantly with tax planning.